-Refugees and beneficiaries of subsidiary protection are entitled "to receive core State medical care."
-The Migrant Health Unit was set up by the Government in order to provide limited cultural interpretation services, but this service is not available in the detention context.
+Refugees and beneficiaries of subsidiary protection are entitled "to receive core State medical care."27 The Migrant Health Unit was set up by the Government in order to provide limited cultural interpretation services, but this service is not available in the detention context.
 Medical care in detention is provided by a subcontracted company.
-During the summer when detention centres have often been overcrowded due to the large number of arrivals, resources are stretched and no provision is made to expand capacity.
+During the summer when detention centres have often been overcrowded due to the large number of arrivals, resources are stretched and there is little flexibility in the system to expand capacity to monitor needs and prioritize health interventions in detention.